Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-\begin{remark} In the definition of local metric entropy, we specify some constant, say $\tilde{c}$, so that $N^{\text{loc}}(\varepsilon, \tilde{c})$ is computed using $\varepsilon / \tilde{c}$ packings of balls in $K$.
-In the lower bound result of Lemma \ref{MinimaxLowerBound}, we could have used $\tilde{c} = 2c$ rather than $c$, and the resulting bound would be unchanged except by an absolute constant.
-The local metric entropy parameter in the lower bound can thus be chosen to match the $2c$ appearing in (\ref{ReviseFormula3.7}) of Theorem \ref{ReviseTheorem3.12}.
-As a consequence, without loss of generality, we can assume that the same sufficiently large constant $c$ appears in both the lower and upper bounds, and replace (\ref{ReviseFormula3.7}) with the following: Let $J^*$ be the maximal integer such that
+\begin{remark} By definition, the local metric entropy $N^{\text{loc}}(\epsilon, c)$ is computed using an $(\epsilon / c)$-covering of balls within $K$.
+In the lower bound established in Lemma \ref{lemma: minimax lower bound}, utilizing $\tilde{c} = 2c$ instead of $c$ leaves the theoretical rate unchanged up to an absolute constant.
+Consequently, the local metric entropy parameter in the lower bound can be chosen to perfectly match the $2c$ appearing in \eqref{eq: definition of J} of Theorem \ref{theorem: performance of the theoretical algorithm}.
+Without loss of generality, we can therefore assume that the same sufficiently large constant $c$ appears in both the upper and lower bounds, allowing us to replace \eqref{eq: definition of J} with the following criterion: let $J^*$ be the maximal integer such that